aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/how-to-migrate-to-aspose-words-10-5-or-higher/_index.md

 {{% alert color="primary" %}}

-Starting in Aspose.Words 10.5 multiple new features and properties were made available to tables in the API.
+Starting in Aspose.Words 10.5 many new features and properties were made available to tables in the API.
 These changes also affect the defaults used when creating a new table.
 As such, this may cause existing code which produces tables in your application to “break”.
 This can result in the appearance of tables to be different when compared with previous versions.

 This article describes the changes in the new API and how to easily fix your code so that tables produced by existing code appear as expected.